zwbetz-gh/vanilla-bootstrap-hugo-theme/README.md

 From the root of `themes/vanilla-bootstrap-hugo-theme/exampleSite`:

 ```
-hugo server --themesDir ../.. -t vanilla-bootstrap-hugo-theme
+hugo server --themesDir ../..
 ```

 ## Configuration

 Copy the `config.toml` or `config.yaml` from the [`exampleSite`](https://github.com/zwbetz-gh/vanilla-bootstrap-hugo-theme/tree/master/exampleSite), then edit as desired.
-Make sure to **uncomment** the `theme` line.

 ## Shortcodes